50 Trivia Questions for Kids Only the Smartest Can Get Right

 A typhoon and a hurricane are the same weather phenomenon, called a tropical cyclone.
 This is a rotating system of storms over warm ocean water.
 The only difference is that “hurricane” is used to refer to storms in the Atlantic Ocean, as well as the central and eastern Pacific.
 In the northwestern Pacific, they’re called typhoons; in the South Pacific and the Indian Ocean, they’re just called tropical cyclones.
+While they may not have many differences, however, cyclones and hurricanes can equally cause lots of damage.
 Find out how hurricanes get their names.

 Answer: A. 7